spatie/nova-translatable/README.md

 ## Installation

 First you must install [spatie/laravel-translatable](https://github.com/spatie/laravel-translatable) into your Laravel app.
-In a nutshell this package will store translations for your model in a json field in your table.
-The package provides many handy functions to store and retrieve translations.
+In a nutshell, this package will store translations for your model in a json column in your table.
+On top of that, it provides many handy functions to store and retrieve translations.
 Be sure to read [the entire readme of laravel-translatable](https://github.com/spatie/laravel-translatable/blob/master/README.md) before using this Nova package.

-Next, you can install this Nova package in to a Laravel app that uses [Nova](https://nova.laravel.com) via composer:
+Next, you can install this Nova package into a Laravel app that uses [Nova](https://nova.laravel.com) via composer:

 ```bash
 composer require spatie/nova-translatable